Cray-HPE/docs-csm/upgrade/1.0/Stage_0_Prerequisites.md

 **`IMPORTANT:`** If any errors are encountered then potential fixs should be displayed where the error occurred. `IF` the upgrade prequesites.sh script does not provide guidance, then open a support ticket for guidance before proceeding.

 2. The script also runs the goss tests on the initial stable node (typically `ncn-m001`) where the latest version of CSM has been installed.
-Make sure the goss test pass before continue.

 ## Stage 0.4 - Backup VCS Data